fblackburn1/dockerfiles/cloudflare-ddns-proxy/README.md

 # cloudflare-ddns-proxy

+NOTE: Since 30 august 2019, Cloudflare support API token which depreciate the purpose of this image

-Image to proxy ddns mechanic with cloudflare api.
-The main reason of this proxy is to avoid to share cloudflare API key to different zone.
+Image to proxy ddns mechanic with Cloudflare api.
+The main reason of this proxy is to avoid to share Cloudflare API key to different zone.
 Some logic are inspired by [joshuaavalon][joshua-cloudflare]

 ## Configuration